Eminem: Shady Records

-Following Eminem's multiplatinum record sales, Interscope offered him his own label; he and Paul Rosenberg founded Shady Records in late 1999.
+Following Eminem's multiplatinum record sales Interscope offered him his own label; he and Paul Rosenberg founded Shady Records in late 1999.
 Eminem signed his Detroit collective, D12 and rapper Obie Trice to the label and signed 50 Cent in a 2002 joint venture with Dr. Dre's Aftermath label.
 In 2003, Eminem and Dr. Dre added Atlanta rapper Stat Quo to the Shady-Aftermath roster.
 DJ Green Lantern, Eminem's former DJ, was with Shady Records until a dispute related to the 50 Cent-Jadakiss feud forced him to leave the label.
 The Alchemist is currently Eminem's tour DJ.
 In 2005 Eminem signed another Atlanta rapper, Bobby Creekwater and West Coast rapper Cashis to Shady Records.

 On December 5, 2006, the compilation album Eminem Presents: The Re-Up was released on Shady Records.
 The project began as a mixtape, but when Eminem found the material better than expected he released it as an album.
 The Re-Up was intended to introduce Stat Quo, Cashis and Bobby Creekwater.
 While he was recording Infinite, Eminem, Proof and Kon Artis assembled a group of fellow rappers now known as D12, short for "Detroit Twelve" or "Dirty Dozen", who performed in a style similar to Wu-Tang Clan.
 In 2001 D12's debut album, Devil's Night, was released.
-The first single from the album was "Shit on You", followed by "Purple Pills" (an ode to recreational drug use) and "Fight Music".
-"Purple Pills" was rewritten for radio and television, removing many of the song's references to drugs and sex and renamed "Purple Hills".

 After their debut, D12 took a three-year break from the studio.
-They reunited in 2004 for their second album, D12 World, which included the hit singles "My Band" and "How Come".
-"American Psycho 2" featuring Cypress Hill member, B-Real, was another popular hit.
-According to D12 member Bizarre, Eminem was not featured on his album Blue Cheese & Coney Island because "he's busy doing his thing".
+They reunited in 2004 for their second album, D12 World, which included the hit singles "My Band" and "How Come" According to D12 member Bizarre, Eminem was not featured on his album Blue Cheese & Coney Island because "he's busy doing his thing".

-In January 2014, Bass Brothers announced that D12 had returned to record at F.B.T.
-Studio and they were working on an album with Eminem on at least three songs.
-Bizarre reported that he was still part of the group and that the album was scheduled for a 2014 release.

 Shade 45

-Eminem established his own channel, Shade 45, that plays uncut hip hop.
+Eminem established his own satellite radio channel, Shade 45, that plays uncut hip-hop.
 Eminem also established a new morning show, Sway in the Morning with Sway Calloway, a lively morning show that airs at 8:00 a.m., Monday–Friday.

 Eminem promoted the station in a 2004 mock national convention (the "Shady National Convention") at the Roseland Ballroom in New York City, in which Donald Trump endorsed him.
 On his album Revival (2017), Eminem expressed his regret at having collaborated with Trump, rapping, "wish I would have spit on it before I went to shake his hand at the event".